lingfeishengtian/SkyMobile_iOS/README.md

 + AverageViewer screen is indecisive on what averages it wants to display
 + AssignmentViewer crashes when trying to display semester averages
 + Loading into Gradebook can sometimes be slow when Skyward is fast
++ AutoLayout is not implemented yet, so views will look weird

 ## Instructions to Installation
 Currently, the app is not on the app store, so cydia impactor is required to install using your own apple id.